Shivanshmundra/Audio-based-Emotion-Detection/README.md

 3) Enter any text when prompted Ready
 4) After this recording will start and Predictions will appear shortly

+# Installation Specifications
+1) Keras version needs to be 2.1.5 as specified due to some syntax deprecations
+2) Install `AppMode` by `conda install -c conda-forge appmode`
+3) It is better to install every dependency using Anaconda for 0 HASSLES

 The checkpoint-0.910.h5 file is uploaded to the drive link where we made our Video Submission and Presentation.
 That is the saved model(trained by us) which needs to be used for inference.